Jinso-o/migration-guide-ebook/03_covert_python.md

 ---

-## Definition of Done
+## Definition of Done : complete the migration

-Your migration is complete when all of the following are true:
+All of the following should be considered:

 1. **Pipeline Runs Without Errors:** The converted dlt pipeline executes successfully end-to-end in your environment.
 2. **Incremental Loading Verified:** Only new or changed records are ingested on subsequent runs, confirmed by state inspection and row‑count comparisons.